Woodtech Africa 2022Bioenergy, Woodworking

 Ideal platform for B2B, B2C and EXIM related inquiries.

 Concrete strategy to attract everyone who has a stake in the Wood Industry.

-We are glad to invite you to participate at Woodtech Africa Virtual Expo focusing on African countries.
+We are glad to invite you to participate at the Woodtech Africa 2022!

 - Woodworking and furniture production – machinery, equipment, instrument and technologies